thonguyen291000/i-rate/README.md

 3. Command line interface (Git v2.29.2)
 4. Java SE Development Kit 8u271
 5. Android Studio flatform
+6. Cordova environment.
-6. Genymotion emulation flatform or a real android phone.
+7. Genymotion emulation flatform or a real android phone.
 ## Installation
 To sure that everything is clear, I give you some tips to prepare all prerequistes as good as possible.
 1. NPM package manager and Nodejs: